An energy-based uncertainty principle and low-energy state preparation: Energy-based uncertainty principle

-We have the following theorem, which says that any high energy state of $H$ has high variance with respect to a typical Hamiltonian in the family. \begin{theorem} For any (possibly mixed) quantum state $\psi$,
+The following theorem says that any high energy state of $H$ has high variance with respect to a typical Hamiltonian in Equation \ref{eq:alteredHloc}. \begin{theorem} Suppose $d_i\geq 2$ for all $i$ \footnote{This assumption simply says that there is a `space' to define altered Hamiltonians.
+We can always reduce to this case by enlarging the Hilbert space per qudit by $1$ and then adding extra penalty terms that prohibit accessing that space.}.
+For any (possibly mixed) quantum state $\psi$,